last revised 9/15/2013

-– Over 400 examples of lace-related stamps.
+– Over 500 examples of lace-related stamps and first-day covers.

-– Approximately 100 lacemaking figures sorted according to country of origin.
+– Approximately 150 lacemaking figures sorted according to country of origin.

 – As many examples of numismatic material that I can find, including coins, medals, paper money, etc., with a lace theme.